lancelet/star-stream/README.rst

 Results from the Gaia DR2 Star Catalog
 --------------------------------------

-The image below shows an equirectangular, equatorial-coordinate projection of all 1.69 billon sources in the Gaia_ DR2 catalog.
+The image below shows an equirectangular, galactic-coordinate projection of all 1.69 billon sources in the Gaia_ DR2 catalog.
 This "integrated flux" image was created by reading each of the Gaia source catalog files (compressed CSVs) and adding the contribution of flux